JonasMht/jonas_website/content/post/about-me/index.md

 ---
 title: About
-description: Who is this guy and how can he help you ?
+description: Who I am and what I do
 slug: about-me
 date: 2023-03-20 00:00:00+0000
 image: oviedo-spain-cover.png